yurivictor/typebetter/README.md

 ![Gif showing type being corrected live](typebetter.gif)

 A work in progress.
-Still messes up as much as it succeeds.
+Succeeds more than it fails.

 See it live: http://yurivictor.com/smartquotes/